 Curiously, a recent survey revealed that out of the more than 30 million Americans who have symptoms of Dry Eye, only half of those are diagnosed, and an even smaller number receives the medical attention they need.
 These numbers are a concern since there are millions of people needlessly suffering from a treatable condition.

-If you’re suffering from dry eye, contact The Specialty Contact Lens Center At Diamond Vision today.
+If you’re suffering from dry eye, contact Scleral Lenses & Keratoconus Center At Diamond Vision today.
 We offer effective and lasting treatments that are sure to improve your quality of life.

 Signs and Symptoms of Dry Eye Disease

 Dry Eye can be caused by several factors, such as aging, medication, environmental changes, hormonal changes, allergies, among others.
 The most common signs and symptoms include:

 - Itchy eyes

 - Photophobia (sensitivity to light)

 - Sensation of something stuck in the eye

 How Can Scleral Lenses Help With Dry Eye?

 Scleral lenses are customized rigid lenses that tackle three factors simultaneously: they provide vision correction, they protect the eye, and they serve a therapeutic purpose by lubricating the eye.